stablekernel/aqueduct/source/docs/tut/executing-queries.md

 For development, you'll need to install a PostgreSQL server on your local machine.
 If you are on macOS, your best bet is to use [Postgres.app](http://postgresapp.com).
 This application starts a PostgreSQL instance when it is open, and closes it when the application is shut down.
 For other platforms, see [this page](https://www.postgresql.org/download/).

+The minimum version of PostgreSQL needed to work with Aqueduct is 9.6.

 Once you have PostgreSQL installed and running, open a command line interface to it.
 If you are using `Postgres.app`, select the elephant icon in your status bar and then select `Open psql`.
 Otherwise, enter `psql` into the command-line.

 !!! warning "If you installed Postgres.app"